25 Years and Counting

 HRDAG is born when Patrick Ball begins database design at the Human Rights Office of the Salvadoran Lutheran Church.
 The work soon moves to the non-governmental Human Rights Commission (CDHES).
 The database analysis identified the 100 worst officers in the Salvadoran military — who were forced to resign as part of the peace process.

 Patrick publishes A Definition of Database Design Standards for Human Rights Agencies with HURIDOCS and AAAS, beginning the “who did what to whom” standard.

 Patrick teaches cryptography at the UN’s Pan-African Development Information Service in Addis Ababa for human rights activist to secure their data against attackers.

-Guatemalan Commission for Historical Clarification (CHE) report released, including a statistical argument supporting the CHE’s finding that the Army committed acts of genocide.
+Guatemalan Commission for Historical Clarification (CEH) report released, including a statistical argument supporting the CHE’s finding that the Army committed acts of genocide.